-The Pre-Planning Period process will commence immediately upon execution of the subrecipient agreement, and it will last for a maximum of six (6) months.
+The Pre-Planning Period process will commence immediately upon execution of the subrecipient agreement (SRA).
 This period will consist of a series of tasks based on the planning services option chosen by the Subrecipient.
 These tasks may include, but are not limited to: Independent Procurement, mobilization, trainings, coordination with the assigned program manager, evaluation of personnel need, staff build up (hiring and assigning process), and program launch.

-After the Pre-Planning Period concludes, the Individual Municipal Planning process may begin and will last for six (6) months.
-Municipalities will each envision a potential future and develop a plan for recovery and resilience for all populations within their Municipality.
-Throughout this process communities will be asked to consider future stressors (hurricanes, earthquakes, landslides, economic downturns, other social or geophysical shocks, etc.), environmental integrity, economic diversity and viability, hazard mitigation opportunities, historic preservation, equity, and vulnerability, and infrastructure redevelopment or augmentation, as well as other issues they deem important.
-This Pre-Planning Period will conclude in an Individual Municipal Plan, a public document which presents municipality findings and visions for future success, as well as specific identified issues, solutions, and implementation and funding strategies.
+Once After the Pre-Planning Period concludes, the Individual Municipal Planning process may begin.
+Municipalities Each Municipality will each envision a potential future and develop a plan for recovery and resilience for all populations inhabitants within their Municipality.
+Throughout the planning process, the Program will ask communities to consider information input about multiple factors that allows a varied scale plan design.
+These factors are, among others, future stressors (hurricanes, earthquakes, landslides, economic downturns, other social or geophysical shocks, etc.),.
+Also, environmental integrity, economic diversity and viability, hazard mitigation opportunities, historic preservation, equity and vulnerability, infrastructure redevelopment or augmentation, and other issues they deem necessary.
+Throughout this the process communities will be asked to consider future stressors (hurricanes, earthquakes, landslides, economic downturns, other social or geophysical shocks, etc.), environmental integrity, economic diversity and viability, hazard mitigation opportunities, historic preservation, equity, and vulnerability, and infrastructure redevelopment or augmentation, as well as other issues they deem important.
+This Pre-Planning Period process will conclude result in an Individual Municipal Plan.
+The individual plan is a public document which presents will be constituted of municipality's findings and visions for future success, as well as specific identified issues, solutions, and implementation and funding strategies.